zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 prevent accidents or urgent middle of the night requests to go out.
 (He will let you know with fairly aggressive whining, which usually indicates he needs to go out to prevent an accident.)
-If he is refusing to go out, you can bribe him with roast beef to get out of bed.
+If he is refusing to go out, you can bribe him with roast beef to get him out of bed.

 ## :sparkles: About Theo :sparkles: